 To learn more about the student visa application process, please visit the Study in the States website managed by the U.S. Department of Homeland Security (DHS).

 What is the SEVIS Fee?
-The SEVIS Fee is a general fee associated with F-1 or J-1 visa application processes that is assessed by the U.S. Government; it is very similar to a visa application fee.
-You must pay the SEVIS Fee before visiting the U.S. Embassy/Consulate General for the visa application process.
-For more information, or to pay the SEVIS Fee, visit www.fmjfee.com or http://www.ice.gov/sevis/i901/.
-If you have trouble paying the SEVIS Fee, please contact the International Center at: email@example.com.
+The SEVIS fee or I-901 fee is a general fee associated with F-1 or J-1 visa application processes that is assessed by the U.S. government.
+It is very similar to a visa application fee.
+You must pay the SEVIS fee/ I-901 fee before visiting the U.S. Embassy/Consulate for your visa interview.
+For more information, or to pay the I-901 Fee, visit www.fmjfee.com or http://www.ice.gov/sevis/i901/.

 Helpful U.S. Immigration Links: